Several Symphonies to Perform “When Instruments Roamed the Earth!®” for 21-22 Season

 The best comment by a musician: “This is the most fun I’ve ever had with a concert.
 I’ve played music that made me sad, music that made me feel strong, but never something that made me so happy I laughed out loud!”

-The Fort Worth Symphony Orchestra Talks “When Instruments Roamed the Earth!®” (formerly “Jurassic Parts”)
+The Fort Worth Symphony Orchestra, the commissioning orchestra, talks about the world premiere of “When Instruments Roamed the Earth!®” (formerly “Jurassic Parts”)

 short professional observations by the people who presented it